3 min read

 2. Allocate a quiet space with good WiFi connection

-Make sure you’re seated comfortably, in a quiet space where you'll be free from interruptions.
+Before logging on, make sure you’re seated comfortably, in a quiet space where you'll be free from interruptions.

 Sit as close as possible to your router to avoid any sudden drops in connection.
 If your internet is known to be a little temperamental, why not ask your family if they can avoid bandwidth-hungry activities for a couple of hours?